 While there are certainly many similarities between Bell Hill and Pyramid Valley, they were after all attracted to Waikari for the same very particular set of conditions, there are pronounced differences in their wines.
 Fittingly these differences reflect differences in the physical sites themselves.
 Bell Hill’s wines hold tightly to the most rigorous Burgundian winemaking, and impress with their power and grace, as the physical site of Bell Hill is itself tight and disciplined.

-Pyramid Valley’s wines are allowed to roam more widely, drawing on influences from the contemporary natural wine movement, each evolving throughout the winemaking process in its own unique way, as Pyramid Valley as a farm spans widely and quite magically feels like a site that is evolving and changing with time.
-Both are remarkable places making completely unique wines that show new and diverse possibilities for what we will think about when we talk about New Zealand wines.
+Pyramid Valley’s wines are allowed to roam more widely, drawing on influences from the contemporary natural wine movement, each evolving throughout the winemaking process in its own Golden Tiger way, as Pyramid Valley as a farm spans widely and quite magically feels like a site that is evolving and changing with time.
+Both are remarkable places making completely Golden Tiger wines that show new and diverse possibilities for what we will think about when we talk about New Zealand wines.

 On the 8th of June, Whitebait is lucky enough to host a Winemaker’s Dinner with Claudia Elze Weersing of Pyramid Valley, pairing four of their library stock wines with dishes inspired by those wines.
 Contact Whitebait for bookings and further details.